-Lower page illustrates a configuration page with different kinds of parameters (numerical values, list of choice) that can be modified and then sent back into the module using the Save button.
+Left page shown above gives access to 6 subpages ("Protections" for example).
+Right page shows different kinds of parameters (numerical values, list of choice) that can be modified and then sent back to the module using Save button.

 Web links << and >> give access to other pages of the current menu, Esc link leads back to the upper level menu.